connect-midhunr/rossmann-sales-prediction/README.md

 The following conclusions were drawn from Modelling:
 <li>The model built using XGBoost algorithm gives unusually high accuracy.
 This may lead to overfitting.
 Therefore, it is advisable to not use this model.</li>
-<li>Among the remaining, the model built using random forest algorithm is the most accurate one.
+<li>Among the remaining, the model built using decision tree algorithm is the most accurate one.
 This can be attributed to higher number of categorical features in the data.</li>
-<li>If model interpretability is more important than accuracy, model built using decision tree algorithm should be chosen over the one using random forest algorithm.
-Since the difference between accuracy of these two models is less than 3%, there won't be a large difference in the result.</li>
 <li>Decision tree based algorithms are slightly more accurate than linear regression based algorithms.</li>

 ## :scroll: Credits